 - Cook the quinoa according to packet instructions.
 We use 2 parts water to 1 part quinoa.
 Bring to boil, simmer, and when water has evaporated then take off heat and cover with a tea towel for about 5 minutes.½ cup quinoa

-- Mix olive oil, honey, apple vinegar and ¼ tsp salt.1 tbsp olive oil, ½ tbsp honey, 1 tsp apple vinegar, ¼ tsp salt
+- Mix olive oil, honey, apple vinegar and ¼ tsp salt.2 tsp olive oil, 1 tsp honey, 1 tsp apple vinegar

-- Plate the salad with the salad greens, beets, crumbled cheese, parsley leaves and eggs cut in half or fourths.
+- Plate the salad with the quinoa, salad greens, beets, crumbled cheese, parsley leaves and eggs cut in half or fourths.
 Give the ingredients a good sprinkle of salt and black pepper.
-Finish the dish with the dressing.3 cups salad greens, 2 oz low fat feta cheese or low fat goats cheese, 1 handful parsley leaves, Pepper to taste
+Finish the dish with the dressing.3 cups salad greens, 2 oz low fat feta cheese, 1 handful parsley, fresh, Salt and pepper to taste